Please Wait a Moment

 Provide suggestions and test technology options

-• Seek resources and providers of key and fresh technology
+• Identify resources and providers of technology.
+Perform due diligence through reviewing and testing

-• Suggestions for roll out of approved technology
+• Suggest methods to roll out approved technology

-• Develop programs to monitor the effectiveness of programs put in place and decide on modifications if needed
+• Develop programs to monitor the effectiveness of technology programs

 Governance Committee